Brand Names: Selzentry

 Maraviroc may also be used for purposes not listed in this medication guide.

 What are the possible side effects of maraviroc (Selzentry)?

-Call your doctor at once if you have any other serious side effect, such as:
+Call your doctor at once if you have a side effect such as:

-Less serious side effects may include:
+Common side effects may include:

-- diarrhea, constipation;
+- indigestion, gas, bloating, nausea, vomiting, diarrhea, constipation;

 - dizziness; or